siw36/ansible-cloudflare-dns/README.md

 This role manages Cloudlare DNS records.

-With this you can [create|update|delete] Cloudflare DNS records for one or multiple domains.
+With this role you can [create|update|delete] Cloudflare DNS records for one or multiple domains.
-All DNS zones and records can be managed by a vars file which allows you to picture your project's DNS setup as "infrastructure as code".
+All DNS zones and records can be managed by a variable file which allows you to picture your project's DNS setup as "infrastructure as code".

 This role works for paid AND free Cloudflare plans.

+__Configuration of variables is mandatory for this role to work!__ (See below to find out what vars needs to be set in what format)

 Example use case:
 You can easily include this role in any server provisioning routine (cloud, etc.) to automatically set up DNS records for new machines.